kanaka/mal/README.md

 *The Swift implementation was created by [Keith Rollin](https://github.com/keith-rollin)*

-The Swift implemenation of mal requires the Swift compiler (XCode) to build.
+The Swift implemenation of mal requires the Swift 1.2 compiler (XCode 6.3) to build.

 ```
 cd swift